2015/16 Year-End Tax Guide

-We have an exciting few months on the horizon, with the Budget 2015 speech in March, followed by the Election in May.
-It is possible that we may see some significant changes in terms of tax laws over the next 12 months, meaning it would be prudent to act as soon as possible in terms of your affairs.
+With the Budget 2016 speech in March, it is possible that we may see some significant changes in terms of tax laws over the next 12 months, meaning it would be prudent to act as soon as possible in terms of your affairs.

 What else can we do before 5 April?